Wednesday 11 October 2023 at 19:30 at The Lower Buck, Waddington

 Various members offered their names to coordinate walks next year.
 Amanda has this year set up a What’s app cycling group which has proved popular.

-PRESENT Humphrey, Anne P. Ann C, Frank T. Godfrey, Ian, Chris, Rob, Sue, Shaun, Simon
+Humphrey, Anne P. Ann C, Frank T. Godfrey, Ian, Chris, Rob, Sue, Shaun, Simon

 A minor correction was made and the minutes were then agreed and signed.